 An overall summary of the ward's performance against the human rights theme of Autonomy is in Section 5.0 and full details of the inspection findings are included in Appendix 2.

-The inspector would like to thank the patients, staff and relatives for their cooperation throughout the inspection process.
+The inspector would like to thank the patients and staff for their cooperation throughout the inspection process.

 4.0 Review of action plans/progress